-Internships are part time (16 hours per week) and are offered during the Winter-Spring (December 15-May 15), Spring-Summer (May 15-August 15), and Summer-Fall (August 15-December 15).
+Internships are part time (16 hours per week) and are offered during Winter-Spring (December 15-May 15), Spring-Summer (May 15-August 15), and Summer-Fall (August 15-December 15).
 Internships are available to United States citizens or legal residents who have a Social Security number.

 Textual: Interns learn the basic principles of arrangement and description, as well as preservation and rehousing techniques for paper-based collections.

-Audiovisual: Interns may assist with collection control, inventories, verification, preservation, database management, and other tasks related to moving image, sound recording, and photograph collections.
+Audiovisual: Interns may assist with collection control, inventories, preservation, database management, and other tasks related to moving image, sound recording, and photograph collections.

 Oral History: Interns participate in the transcription, editing, and organization of the Oral History Collections.
 Duties may include web page creation and editing.